mandar-damle/HDM-documentation/pages/01.HDM Documentation/07.vcs/05.Deployment Planning/default.md

 #### HDM Deployment Types

-While deploying HDM users need to select a combination of **Deployment Mode** and **Resource Allocation** type.
+While deploying HDM, users need to select a combination of **Deployment Mode** and **Resource Allocation** type.
 The features of the available options are provided below to guide the user to choose the deployment type that is best suited for their requirements.
 HDM deployed components.

 #### Deployment Mode : Standalone or Cluster

-Based on the scale and failure tolerance requirements,  users can choose the standalone or cluster modes of deployment.
-Please note the following points:
+Based on scale and failure tolerance requirements, users can choose to deploy either in standalone mode or as a cluster.
+Please note the following:

-1. In the standalone mode, a fixed number of HDM components are installed irrespective of the size of the cluster.
-Also, in this mode, there is no redundancy in the HDM components, which means less fault tolerance.
+1. In standalone mode, a fixed number of HDM components are installed, regardless of cluster size.
+In addition, this mode does not include any redundancy in the HDM components, so it will be less fault tolerant.
-2. In the cluster mode, some of the HDM components are installed according to the scale of the cluster for a higher redundancy and better failure tolerance.
-This means more resource consumption as compared to the standalone option.
-Number of concurrent migrations is also higher than the standalone option.
+2. In cluster mode, some HDM components will be installed based on the scale of the cluster.
+The delivers greater redundancy, superior fault tolerance, and more concurrent migrations than the standalone option, but it will consume more resources.

 #### Concurrency and Scale Support

-Below table depicts the concurrency and scale support in various HDM deployment types
+The following table highlights the amount of concurrency and scalability supported by each HDM deployment type:

-**Note: **Here, the N in Cluster (N) refers to the number of nodes in the On-Cloud cluster where HDM is deployed.
+**Note: **Here, the N in Cluster (N) refers to the number of nodes in the cloud cluster where HDM is deployed.

 <table>